DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 * EZ Book Page Link [EZBook](https://new.ezbook.com/NYIT)

-## How to Sign up for an Appointment
+## 2. How to Sign up for an Appointment

 * If a student is signing up for their first Laser Cutting Appointment, they will be required to dedicate 15-20 minutes of their appointment to training with a Student Worker
   * The more prepared a student is for their first appointment, the quicker the training will be
   * The lab recommends students to fully review the the [Laser Cutting](https://digitalfabricationlab-nyit-soad.github.io/resources/LaserCutters/) page *before* attending their first Laser Cutting Appointment

-## How to Purchase Material from the Lab
+## 3. How to Purchase Material from the Lab for Laser Cutting

 * Students planning on buying material from the lab must submit a lasercutting job on the [Queue Job](https://www.nyit.edu/architecture/fabrication_labs/queue_job) page
 * Fill in the following information: